Francis Vinton Greene: Legacy

 Greene's family holds a distinguished place in American military history.
 His father was Civil War general, George Sears Greene, famous for his defense of Culp's Hill at the Battle of Gettysburg.
 His older brother, Samuel Dana Greene, was the executive officer of the USS Monitor during the Battle of Hampton Roads.
 All were from Rhode Island.

+Dates of rank

 Publications

 His publications include a series of works on military campaigns, including: